AlexSG29/AlexSG29/README.md

 ## 🚀 About Me

-- 👯 Looking to collaborate on Python, Django, and web development projects.
+- 👯 Looking to collaborate on Python, Django and fullstack web development projects, both front and backend.
 - 💬 Ask me about engineering, coding, and tech innovations.

 ## 🛠️ Technologies & Tools